Return to Christian Legal Chronicles

 in this regard.

-Candidates May Be Conditionally Invited to Speak
+Political Candidates May Be Conditionally Invited to Speak at Churches:

 Some are now again questioning whether such prohibition is constitutional.
 The courts may be called on to further sort out this issue as certain churches and nonprofit organizations seek legal redress from such free speech and religion restrictions based on First Amendment and other legal principles.

 See related article: Contact Your Government Officials

-Please feel free to contact Christian lawyer, Matthew B. Tozer for
+Please feel free to contact Christian lawyer, Matthew B. Tozer for a free initial consultation.

 © 2012.
 All rights reserved.

 Return to Christian Legal Chronicles